drtspoon/Getting-and-Cleaning-Data-Assignment/README.md

 Files for the Coursera Getting and Cleaning Data Assignment

 This repo contains the following files:
--'README.md':This document
+- 'README.md':This document
--'Codebook.txt': Gives a brief explanation of the variables in the output of 'run_analysis.R' -'run_analysis.R'
+- 'Codebook.txt': Gives a brief explanation of the variables in the output of 'run_analysis.R'
+- 'run_analysis.R'

 This script can be considered to be in 6 different sections to read the data into R and then complete the 5 tasks listed in the assignment and has been commented as such.